mesamirh/Evm-Transfer-Bot/README.md

 - **Private Key Security**: Never share your private key or commit it to version control
 - **Test First**: Test on testnet before using on mainnet
-- **Gas Fees**: Ensure the monitored wallet has sufficient ETH for gas fees
+- **Gas Fees**: Ensure the monitored wallet has sufficient native currency (ETH, ARB, etc.) for gas fees on each network
 - **RPC Limits**: Some RPC providers have rate limits; adjust accordingly
-- **Network**: This bot is configured for Ethereum mainnet by default

 ## 📊 Monitoring & Logs